McCafé: International expansion

-In 2011 McDonald's started expansion of McCafé in Ukraine.
-There are six McCafés in Kyiv, one in Lviv, one in Odesa, one in Dnipro and one in Kharkiv as of January 2014.

 On November 7, 2011, McDonald's Canada launched McCafé across the nation after being available only in select stores prior to this announcement.
 With the introduction of McCafé in Canada, participating McDonald's stores have added mocha, cappuccino, espresso, americano, latte, iced latte, iced mocha and hot chocolate to their menus.
 With McCafé, McDonald's is now in direct competition with Coffee Time, Country Style, Second Cup, Starbucks, Tim Hortons, and Timothy's in the Canadian coffee market.

-On June 16, 2012, McDonald's launched the first McCafé Malaysia in Kota Damansara, with a few others subsequently opening in the Bandar Utama, Subang Jaya, Titiwangsa, and Taman Connaught outlets – all located in Klang Valley as well as in Greenlane, Birch House, IJM Promenade and Penang International Airport – all in Penang.
+On June 16, 2012, McDonald's launched the first McCafé Malaysia in Kota Damansara, with a few others subsequently opening in the Bandar Utama, Subang Jaya, Titiwangsa, and Taman Connaught outlets - all currently located in Klang Valley as well as in Greenlane, Birch House, IJM Promenade and Penang International Airport - all in Penang.

 In Turkey, McCafé operates under the name "McD Café".
 The first coffee shop opened in July 2012 at Sabiha Gökçen Airport.
-As of April 2016, there are eight Mcd Cafés on the Asian side of Istanbul, six on the European side, 3 in Antalya, 2 each in Adana and Kocaeli, and one each in Afyonkarahisar, Aksaray, Ankara and Kırşehir.
+As of April 2016, there are 8 McD Cafés on the Asian side of Istanbul, 6 on the European side, 3 in Antalya, 2 each in Adana and Kocaeli, and one each in Afyonkarahisar, Aksaray, Ankara and Kırşehir.

 In December 2012, McDonald's announced that it would be bringing the McCafé brand and line of products to all of the McDonald's restaurants in the United Kingdom.
-This would include the addition of iced frappés and iced fruit smoothies, and a rebranding of the standard McDonald's coffee to "McCafé".
+This would include the addition of iced frappés, iced fruit smoothies and a rebranding of the standard McDonald's coffee to "McCafé."

 On October 14, 2013, McDonald's launched the first McCafé India in the South Mumbai area in Mumbai, Maharashtra.

 McDonald's introduced a coffee line called "McCafé" nationwide in the United States.

 In August 2014, the company announced it was going to start to selling its coffee for home brewing in supermarkets across the United States.
-Manufactured and distributed in partnership with Kraft Foods, the coffee is available in prepackaged bags and K-Cups.
+Manufactured and distributed in partnership with Kraft Foods, the coffee is currently available in prepackaged bags and K-Cups.

-In December 2015, McDonald's Canada opened its first standalone McCafe store in Toronto Union Station's newly built York concourse area.
+In December 2015, McDonald's Canada opened its first standalone McCafé store in Toronto Union Station's newly built York concourse area.

-On March 20, 2018, the first McCafé in Minsk, Belarus, was opened.
+On March 20, 2018, the first McCafé in Minsk, Belarus was opened.
 Another McCafé opened its doors in Minsk on June 24, 2018, and one more was planned to open by the end of 2018.

-In 2019 McCafé opened in different cities of Pakistan.
+In 2019, McCafé opened in different cities of Pakistan.

-The first McCafé in Finland opened in February 2022 in Järvenpää.

-In May 2022 McCafé was opened in different cities of Norway.